 This film will offend some.
 Fun is made of an obviously gay costumer/designer ("Well, I know you didn't do it, because then it would have been in lavender"), an overbearing backstage stage mother, a drunk, and a stutterer.
 A humorous bit has a lighting guy (reminiscent of Miss Page's father, incidentally) throwing a spot at a preening male lead singer, and no, he isn't hauled off to jail for assault.
 The relationship between the sisters is, um, quite cozy at times.
 Some of the men physically handle their women rather roughly.
 People who aren't married actually kiss each other on the lips!
 Egads!
 I will simply say that it is all done in a good-natured way, so if you can overlook the different ways of those days, you will still enjoy the film.

-So, sure, anyone with eyes can spot the silent-film overacting, replete with arm-waving and people running into frame (by Page in particular) and the rather shoddy (by later Busby standards) stage productions.
-The camera-work is amateurish by later mid-1930s standards, and some of the actors shout their lines while others speak too softly to hear clearly.
-There is some very bad editing, especially in the climactic scene between Page and her boorish playboy suitor.
-There is no background music, and the songs themselves (to me, maybe not to you) are unremarkable.
+So, sure, anyone with eyes can spot the silent-film overacting, replete with arm-waving and people running into frame (by Page in particular).
+You also can bemoan the rather shoddy (by later Busby standards) stage productions, with threadbare sets and people standing around.
+The camera-work is amateurish by later mid-1930s standards, and some of the actors shout their lines while others speak too softly to hear clearly - there were no rules, nobody had experience with sound film.
+There is some very poor editing, especially in the climactic scene between Page and her boorish playboy suitor.
+There is no background music, and the songs themselves (to me, maybe not to you) are unremarkable aside from a few melodies that are interesting only because they recall the 1920s.
 The drama has been done better a hundred or a thousand times since, with better sound and in color.
-And, my goodness, there are actually (horrors!) title cards (though they don't interrupt the flow at all).
+And, my goodness, there still are actual (horrors!) title cards (though they don't interrupt the flow at all).
+So, as noted above, this is a transitional film, and Hollywood still had to figure out how to use sound optimally aside from just recording the actors' voices.
+It is easy to nitpick with almost 100 years of hindsight.